esrlabs/android-tutorial/session4/README.md

-#Session 2: Android & Robolectric
+#Session 4: Android & Robolectric

-##Goal
+###Goal

-Learn how to build and test and Android app.
+The goal of this session is to learn how to build and test an Android app.

-##Task

 After we implemented our game engine in the previous session, it is now time to implement the actual Android app.
 The app should support the following features:

 1. The app starts with the visual playback of a color sequence of length 1.
 1. The player enters one color after the other.
 1. If the entered sequence:
      * matches the expected sequence, a new game starts with an incremented pattern length.
      * does **not** match the expected sequence, the game is over.

+The challenge is to cover as much functionality with your unit tests as possible.

 ###Steps